Rolling Line: Multiplayer

+Both Steam Workshop maps and local save files are supported, along with prop and track modifications, provided all joining players have downloaded the necessary content.

 History

 Rolling Line was developed and released by independent developer and publisher Gaugepunk Games, who is solely owned by Jack Huygens, a New Zealand VR game developer currently based in Wellington.

 Before working on Rolling Line, Jack Huygens would work on virtual reality game prototypes back in 2014.
 His first published project, Tsar Roska would be a 3D top-down tank shooter built in the Unity engine using low poly models in a minimalist environment, an aesthetic which would continue throughout Gaugepunk Games including Rolling Line.

 Huygens has now developed three commercial games published to Steam being Frontier VR (a wild west nature experience), Echo Grotto (a NZ based cave exploring game) and his most popular title, Rolling Line.